factset/labeledpipe/CONTRIBUTING.md

 Along with our desire to hear your feedback and suggestions, we're also interested in accepting direct assistance in the form of new code or documentation.

-Please feel free to file merge requests against our [GitHub repository](https://github.com/factset/labeledpipe/pulls).
+Please feel free to file pull requests against our [GitHub repository](https://github.com/factset/labeledpipe/pulls).